magnussolution/magnusbilling7/wiki/en/modules/queueMember/queueMember.rst

 Sip user
 --------

-| We did not write the description to this field.
+| SIP account to add like a agent to the queue.